smartdataworks/simple_web_scraper/README.md

 The scraped data is then processed to extract the portion that contains the actual locations.
 They are cleaned and transfered to a Pandas dataframe that is then written to a csv-file.

+To run the script simply type:
+`python3 extract_starbucks_data.py`

+After a few seconds (or more) a new file called `starbucks.csv` should appear in the folder.